SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

 Electricity is the biggest contributor to our operational emissions, accounting for nearly 100% of our Scope 2 emissions and approximately 47% of our overall operational emissions in 2021.
 To achieve our overall goal of zero emissions across global operations by 2040, we aspire to power 50% of our global operations with renewable sources of energy by 2025 and 100% by 2035.
 In 2021, an estimated 46% of our global electricity needs were supplied by renewable sources.5 Walmart directly procured an estimated 28% of our global electricity needs through Renewable Energy contracts in 2021.6

-We also participate in and support coalitions like the Clean Energy Buyers Association (formerly REBA), RE100, and others to help shape energy policies and advance cost-effective sustainable options in the regions where we operate (see below for more information on coalitions and read the Engagement in Public Policy brief for a broader view of our policy work).
+- Policy advocacy: We participate in and support coalitions like the Clean Energy Buyers Association, RE100, and others to help shape renewable energy policies and advance cost-effective sustainable options in the regions where we operate (see below for more information on coalitions and read the Engagement in Public Policy brief for a broader view of our policy work).

-Our energy efficiency strategy includes both new facility design and construction and retrofitting existing facilities:
+Our energy efficiency strategy includes energy management, facility retrofits, and new facility design and construction.
+For example:

 - We are incorporating efficiency into new store designs in lighting, heating, ventilation and air conditioning (HVAC), refrigeration, and other categories such as plug loads.